gwongwen/solar_pi0_ws_abp/02-configuration/README_CONF.md

 ## BMP3xy breakout pinout

 The idea is to plug a board above the Adafruit LoRa bonnet with tne same pinout (GPIO of standard Pi Zero).
-As the sensor measures temperature and pressure (so an outdoor mode), and the Solar Pi Platter solution is plugged into a box (so an indoor mode), we have to deport the connection of the sensor board to the Adafruit LoRa bonnet by wires which will be interconnected.
+As the sensor measures temperature and pressure outside a box, and the Solar Pi Platter solution is plugged inside a box, we have to deport the connection of the sensor board to the Adafruit LoRa bonnet by wires which will be interconnected.

 **BMP388**